WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 7 STEPS TO POOP

 And the best part is that the rectum will give you clear signals when it is time to poop.

-What you want to achieve with this step is to:
+What you want to achieve is to:

 - Push the rectum to prepare for stool evacuation.